jaredevans/SayMySubtitles/README.md

 *   **Text-to-Speech:** Converts subtitle text into spoken audio.
 *   **Audio Syncing:** Automatically times the generated audio to match the subtitle timestamps.
-*   **Video Integration:** Merges the generated audio track with your existing video file.
+*   **Video Integration:** Merges the generated audio track with your existing video file into a new video file with the audio track.
 *   **User-Friendly Interface:** A simple app for macOS users.

 ## Getting Started